oceanflux-ghg/FluxEngine/README.md

 Please send any feedback and comments to Jamie Shutler, email: j.d.shutler@exeter.ac.uk

-The FluxEngine software was developed by, and made available by:
+The FluxEngine software was developed by The European Space Agency OceanFlux Greenhouse Gases Evolution project team

-The European Space Agency OceanFlux Greenhouse Gases Evolution project team (09 March 2016)
+Jamie Shutler (09 March 2016)